IBM PS/2 Model 30: Model 30 286

 Internally, the Model 30 286 features an Intel 80286 microprocessor clocked at 10 MHz.
 Instead of the pin-grid-array version of the 80286 as used in earlier IBM machines, the company opted for the plastic-leaded chip carrier version of the 80286, which was less expensive to produce and is less susceptible to damage when the user removes it from the chip's socket.
 The optional math co-processor slot meanwhile only supports dual-in-line-packaged 80287s.
 The packaging of removable RAM was upgraded from 125-ns SIPs to 120-ns SIMMs for the Model 30 286; only 256-kilobit or 1-megabit SIMMs are supported—the latter used in the stock 512 KB of RAM.
-It is necessary to install identical SIMMs in each of the four sockets available, meaning that RAM sizes beyond 512 KB are limited to 1 MB, 2 MB, and 4 MB total.
+It is necessary to install identical SIMMs in each of the four sockets available, meaning that RAM upgrades on the motherboard beyond 512 KB are limited to 1 MB, 2 MB, and 4 MB total.
 The computer supports up to 16 MB of RAM on a third-party external expansion card.

 IBM used nine application-specific ICs on the system board both to reduce production cost and make the system board more compact.
 The more critical of these ASICs are the chipsets defining its AT compatibility, which were developed by VLSI Technology.
-These ASICs are packaged as surface-mount devices soldered to the board; virtually the only through-hole devices on the board comprise the three ROMs (one keyboard controller and two BIOS ROMs), the 80286, and the optional 80287—only because they come in sockets.
+These ASICs are packaged as surface-mount devices soldered to the board; virtually the only through-hole devices on the board comprise the keyboard controller and two BIOS ROMs, the 80286, and the optional 80287—only because they come in sockets.